AI Act – Information Flooding and What You Should Do

 Artificial Intelligence opens many possibilities, but comes with great responsibilities.
 We need to ensure that we know what we are doing both regarding human rights, but also regarding the risk which we may expose our companies or organisations The AI Act aims to help us acknowledge that and that is a good thing.
 The longer we let AI operate without restrictions the harder it will be to implement new routines or processes.
 There are therefore already several issues that can be addressed.
 The main questions to consider are:

-• How do I ensure that my organisation the required AI skills?
+- How do I ensure that my organisation has the required AI skills?

-• Use give everyone the training they need to understand and to be able to use the AI you have within the organisation, in a correct manner.
-This may even have an outcome on the business.
+- Use autumn to give everyone the training they need to understand and to be able to use the AI you have within the organisation, in a correct manner.
+This may even have an efficient outcome on the business.

 With the right input at an early stage, you will ease into the requirements of the regulation with much less effort and headache.
 If you need further guidance or help to address the questions above, Advisense can provide experts from both the legal and the technical side of AI.